Hepatitis A Vaccine

 Miscellaneous: Excessive crying, fever ≥102°F (1-5 days postvaccination)

-<1% (Limited to important or life threatening): Anaphylaxis, angioedema, ataxia (cerebellar), bronchiolitis, bronchoconstriction, dehydration, dermatitis, encephalitis, erythema multiforme, Guillain-Barre syndrome, hematoma at injection site, hepatitis, hypersensitivity reaction, hypoesthesia, increased creatine kinase, increased serum transaminases (transient), injection site reaction (nodule), jaundice, lymphadenopathy, multiple sclerosis, myelitis, neuropathy, paresthesia, photophobia, pruritus, rash at injection site, seizure, serum sickness-like reaction, syncope, thrombocytopenia, vasculitis, wheezing
+<1%, postmarketing, and/or case reports: Anaphylaxis, angioedema, arthralgia, ataxia (cerebellar), bronchiolitis, bronchoconstriction, croup, dehydration, dermatitis, dizziness, dysgeusia, dyspnea, encephalitis, erythema multiforme, eye irritation, flu-like symptoms, Guillain-Barre syndrome, hematoma at injection site, hepatitis, hyperhidrosis, hypersensitivity reaction, hypertonia, hypoesthesia, increased creatine kinase, increased serum transaminases (transient), injection site reaction (nodule), insomnia, jaundice, lymphadenopathy, multiple sclerosis, myelitis, neuropathy, otitis, paresthesia, photophobia, pneumonia, pruritus, rash at injection site, respiratory congestion, seizure, serum sickness-like reaction, syncope, thrombocytopenia, urticaria, vasculitis, vertigo, viral exanthem, wheezing

 Concerns related to adverse effects: